kevinslin/seed-xkcd/vault/xkcd.we-get-it.md

   license: Creative Commons 2.5
 ---
 ![The most brutal way I've ever seen someone handle this was 'Oh, you have a girlfriend.
 Are you going to get married?'
 'I, uh, don't know--' 'Well, do you love her?' '...'
 'Anyway, what were you saying about the movie?'](https://imgs.xkcd.com/comics/we_get_it.png)
+> "We Get It", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Two people are talking.]]